Bidirectional Attention as a Mixture of Continuous Word Experts: Discussion

 One limitation of this work is that the linear word analogy argument in \Cref{sec:lin-rel-anal} ignores residual connections.
 In addition, we only consider bidirectional attention architectures that use linear layers, as opposed to feed-forward layers used in~\citet{devlin2018bert}.
 Beyond addressing these limitations, exploring the statistical properties of bidirectional attention is an interesting avenue for future work.
 It will also be useful to provide theoretical justifications for the observed robustness of bidirectional attention to covariate shifts, and to understand the fundamental differences between static and contextual word embeddings in their abilities to form linear analogies.

-\parhead{Acknowledgments. } This work was supported in part by the Office of Naval Research under grant number N00014-23-1-2590 and the National Science Foundation under Grant No. 2231174 and No. 2310831.
+\parhead{Acknowledgments. } This work was supported in part by the Office of Naval Research under grant number N00014-23-1-2590 and the National Science Foundation under grant numbers 2231174 and 2310831.
 We thank Sasha Rush for suggesting the name ``bidirectional attention.''